fedemaximovicz/cyclistic-case-study/readme.md

 # Prepare
 The data used for the project is Cyclistic's historical trip data (https://divvy-tripdata.s3.amazonaws.com/index.html).
 The last 12 months of data available will be used, starting from November 2023 up to October 2024.
-It's organized in 12 CSV, since Cyclistic uploads the trip data monthly.
+It's organized in 12 CSV files, since Cyclistic uploads the trip data monthly.
 The 12 files were decompressed and extracted into a folder named "data".

 ### Quality of the data
 The data used in the project can be considered to be **good data**, since it meets the conditions of being **R**eliable, **O**riginal, **C**omprehensive, **C**urrent, and **C**ited.